Page images

 THE FIRST COMMERCIAL PRINTING OFFICE IN FRANCE was opened about the year 1473, at the sign of the "Golden Sun," in James' Street, Paris.

-How long the three pioneers stayed depended, of course, on the demand for the skill of the first craftsmen of their kind; but we find the "Golden Sun," nearly sixty years later, of such great Importance as to be able to turn out under its master-CLAUDE CHEVALLONIUS-an enormous work of this sort, in a style such as the ordinary compositor of the present day would be incapable of approaching.
+How long the three pioneers stayed depended, of course, on the demand for the skill of the first craftsmen of their kind; but we find the "Golden Sun," nearly sixty years later, of such great importance as to be able to turn out under its master-CLAUDE CHEVALLONIUS-an enormous work of this sort, in a style such as the ordinary compositor of the present day would be incapable of approaching.

 Looking at the whole book-consisting, as it does, of nearly 4,000 BEAUTIFUL FOLIOS-it seems difficult to believe that it was the work of the men of the first half-century of the era of Printing.
 The EUROPE OF THAT TIME must have been a wild-man's land.
 ROME itself had, after a thousand years, again been sacked, and was lying much in the state that SAN FRANCISCO now is.

-CHARLES V., the ruler of Spain and her vast Colonies, and FRANCIS I., swayed the destiny of the "civilised" world.
+CHARLES V., the ruler of Spain and her vast Colonies and FRANCIS I., swayed the destiny of the "civilised" world.
 When this book was printed in his capital, FRANCIS had already earned the reputation of " PATRON OF LETTERS"; and whatever else flourished, it is plain from a volume of this sort that first-class printers were in demand.

-WHY this enormous work was actually required at this particular time, and how the MANUSCRIPT OF IT HAD BEEN PRESERVED So well since the famous EMPEROR OF THE WEST had WRITTEN it all a THOUSAND YEARS BEFORE, are questions which others must solve.
+WHY this enormous work was actually required at this particular time, and how the MANUSCRIPT OF IT HAD BEEN PRESERVED so well since the famous EMPEROR OF THE WEST had WRITTEN it all a THOUSAND YEARS BEFORE, are questions which others must solve.

 We need only note the very great BEAUTY of the old GOTHIC LETTERPRESS, page after page, in its red and black-most picturesque in aspect.
 Every paragraph has its initial in red; EVERY PAGE its HEADING, likewise in RED TYPE.
 Constantly we see charming little wooDCUTS for initials; and one remarkably HANDSOME WOODCUT, about 7 by 6, of the Imperial Author of the book in Council; the borders of the title-page showing wonderful skill with birds, grotesque animals, and "mermen," with remarkably expressive faces.
-The day of beautiful MANUSCRIPTS had by no means faded out of memory, and their beauty had to be rivalled, but we still see here that men preferred to retain
+The day of beautiful MANUSCRIPTS had by no means faded out of memory, and their beauty had to be rivalled, but we still see here that men preferred to retain even the CONTRACTIONS.

-The fine old work is for the most part in a magnificent state of PRESERVATION, and is one of The FIRST COLOSSAL BOOKS EVER PRINTED IN THE WORLD.
+The fine old work is for the most part in a magnificent state of PRESERVATION, and is one of THE FIRST COLOSSAL BOOKS EVER PRINTED IN THE WORLD.

-MIDDLETON & CO.
+& CO.

 319, Broad Street, Birmingham.